 Students are expected to maintain the highest standards of integrity and truthfulness in scholarly research and creative activities.
 Misconduct in scholarly research and creative activities includes, but is not limited to, fabrication, falsification or misrepresentation of data, and plagiarism.
-Misconduct by any student may result in suspension or expulsion from the university and/or other sanctions as specified by the individual colleges.
-Policies on misconduct are available in the Office of the Senior Vice President and Provost.
+Misconduct by any student may result in suspension or expulsion from the university and other sanctions as specified by the individual colleges.
+Policies on misconduct are available in the Office of the Vice Provost for Research and on the Web at www.asu.edu/aad/manuals/rsp/rsp111.html.